• Sermon from Scratch

 When crafting a title, keep these general principles in mind: short, memorable, and actionable.

 A single title can be approached from multiple angles.
-Narrow your focus by selecting a specific analytical lens or guiding question that will shape the sermon’s development.
+Narrow your focus by selecting a specific guiding question that will shape the sermon’s development.
 Examples include:

-For the sake of structure, clarity, and comprehension, develop the sermon through 2 to 5 main points (most preachers prefer 3 main points).
+For the sake of structure, clarity, and comprehension, develop the sermon through several main points (most preachers prefer 3 main points).
 These points serve as the supporting arguments, answers, or movements that unfold the title.
 Each point should be clearly stated, easy to remember, and practically oriented.

 Step 6

-The script should include three core components: (1) Ιntroduction, (2) Μain Points, and (3) Conclusion.
+The sermon should include three core components: (1) Ιntroduction, (2) Μain Points, and (3) Conclusion.

 You may open the sermon with: